 - Bicyclists are not permitted to ride on interstate and certain controlled access highways, unless the operation is limited to bicycle or pedestrian facilities that are barrier separated from the roadway and automobile traffic.
 The restricted sections of the highways are marked with conspicuous signs.

 - Bicycles may be ridden on sidewalks unless prohibited by local ordinance or traffic control devices.
 While on sidewalks and shared use paths, bicyclists must always yield the right of way to pedestrians and give an audible signal before passing a pedestrian.

 - Bicyclists pulling onto a sidewalk or highway from a driveway must yield the right of way to pedestrians or vehicles already on the sidewalk or highway.

 Bicyclists must signal their intentions to stop or turn.
 The proper signals are made with the left arm as follows:

 A right turn may be signaled with the right arm.
 The signals do not have to be given continuously if both hands are needed to control the bicycle.

 Bicyclists may make left turns as either motorists or pedestrians do.
 To make a pedestrian left turn, the bicyclist should continue straight across the intersecting road, obey the traffic signals, turn left at the corner, and proceed as usual.
-Bicyclists may also dismount and walk in the crosswalks of the two intersecting roads.
+Bicyclists have the option of either riding or dismounting and walking in the crosswalks of the two intersecting roads.
 If traffic control devices specify the method of crossings, these directions must be followed.
 Please refer to the examples shown here:

 Bicyclists may overtake and pass another vehicle only when safe to do so.
 Bicyclists may pass another vehicle on the right or left, and they may stay in the same lane, change lanes, or ride off the road if necessary for safe passing.
 Please note that passing motor vehicles on the right side may be extremely dangerous if the motorist does not see the bicyclist and attempts a right turn.